-Flight equipments are measured at cost less residual value and are depreciated on a straight-line basis over their estimated useful lives.
+Flight equipment is measured at cost less residual value and are depreciated on a straight-line basis over their estimated useful lives.
 The estimated useful lives and residual values are evaluated based on the Company's historical experience and current usage condition in the aviation industry.

-Because of the change in fleet planning, the Company's board of directors resolved to modify the estimated useful life of fourteen B747-400F freighters from 25 years to 24 years and the estimated useful lives of three A330-300 aircraft from 20 years to 18 years, effective on January 1, 2022, in order to match the economic benefits with the useful lives.
-It is estimated that the depreciation expense in 2022 will have increased by \$720 million.
+Because of the change in fleet planning to match the economic benefits with the useful lives, on March 8, 2024, the Company's board of directors resolved to modify the estimated useful lives of eight B747-400F freighters from 24 years to 22 years and the estimated useful lives of two 80C2 engines from 8 years to 6 years, effective on May 1, 2024.
+It is estimated that the depreciation expense in 2024 will increase by \$679 million.